 Happy holidays and best wishes for the new year from Mark Lehner & the entire AERA team!

 Our members and donors support our excavations in Egypt, field school training, conservation efforts and much more.
 Members also receive printed copies of our AERAgram newsletters and annual reports as soon as they are published.
 Join AERA and help us explore further!

 How did the ancient Egyptians engineer Khufu’s Great Pyramid at Giza so precisely?
 Who were the thousands of laborers who raised the stones and how were they housed and fed?
 And how did mobilizing this colossal labor force transform Egypt?
-Watch “Decoding the Great Pyramid” to find out.
+Watch “Decoding the Great Pyramid” on PBS.com to find out.

 This year we are especially grateful to our members who’ve given us the opportunity to continue our work throughout this challenging year.
 Thanks to their support we were able to adapt to changing conditions and continue to search for clues to the development of Egyptian civilization and help to preserve Egypt’s heritage for the future.

 - While our spring excavation season was cut short, we were able to explore the Menkaure Valley Temple‘s (MVT) foundations and finish excavating its southwestern side.